g-etorri/articles/jncie-self-study/class-of-service-configuration/22-class-of-service.md

 # Class of Service

-Hello guys, I hope everyone is well today.
+Hello guys, I hope everyone is doing well today.

-This is the start of the end of the JNCIE-SP journey, abording the Class of Service topic.
+This is the beginning of the end of our JNCIE-SP journey, tackling the Class of Service topic.

-The topology you already know:
+Here is the topology you already know:
 <img width="1060" height="791" alt="image" src="https://github.com/user-attachments/assets/909f3acc-3d7f-4ee0-a9ce-9dcc5f4a0886" />

-In this artcile, I'll explore all CoS flow.
-Classifying the traffic, treating it and forwarding.
-Writing the flow makes all the things more simple, but this is like a puzzle, and we need to fit the pieces.
+In this article, I'll explore the entire CoS flow: classifying the traffic, treating it, and forwarding it.
+Writing out the flow makes things simpler, but it's like a puzzle, and we need to fit the pieces together.

-First, let's define the queues and the schedulers, this way we define where the traffic will be, and which way the traffic will be treated.
-In Junos we have 8 queues by default in MX devices, so we can have 8 types of traffic in an interface, we can change the queues applied on each interface but this aren't considered a good practice.
+First, let's define the queues and the schedulers; this way, we define where the traffic will go and how it will be treated.
+In Junos, we have 8 queues by default on MX devices, meaning we can have 8 types of traffic on a single interface.
+We can change the number of queues applied to each interface, but this isn't considered good practice.

-Another different concept in Junos is the Class of Service concept.
-Class of Service is considered the configuration in each device of the network, and the whole configuration in the network, is considered the Quality of Service.
-So here, we area configuring the Class of Service in each router, forming our QoS standard.
+Another unique concept in Junos is the difference between Class of Service and Quality of Service.
+Class of Service refers to the configuration on each individual device, while the overarching configuration across the entire network is considered Quality of Service (QoS).
+So here, we are configuring the CoS on each router to form our network-wide QoS standard.
 Got it?

-So, let's go to the forwarding classes configuration.
-The forwarding classes are basically the queues of our router, in other words we are definiying in a specific term the queue.
+So, let's move on to the forwarding classes configuration.
+The forwarding classes are essentially the queues of our router; in other words, we are defining the queue in specific terms.

-We'll create 4 forwarding-classes in our network, the best-effort that is the default queue of any traffic of the network.
-The VPN forwarding-class, any VPN service will be in this queue.
-The VPN-Priority forwarding-class, a service of VPN that needs priority will be here, and finally, the Network Control forwarding-class, for the most prioritary traffic in our network, the network protocols uses this queue.
+We'll create 4 forwarding classes in our network: the ```best-effort``` class, which is the default queue for any general traffic; the ```vpn``` forwarding class, where any standard VPN service will sit; the ```vpn-priority``` forwarding class, for VPN services that require priority; and finally, the ```nc``` (Network Control) forwarding class, for the highest priority traffic in our network (network protocols use this queue).
 See here:
 | Forwarding Class | Queue |
 | ---------------- | ----- |
 | best-effort      | 0     |